Read our 2023 annual report

 There isn’t a clear moment we can pinpoint as the “start” of the crisis.
 The UNHCR was founded in 1950 and began keeping records on refugee populations in 1951, which also means we have a limited range of data.
 Every year since the start of the UNHCR’s data has seen at least 1.6 million registered refugees around the world, but obviously there were also larger populations before then when you look at the history of the 20th Century (estimates place the total number of people displaced by World War II at around 50 million).

 Refugee populations began to grow in the 1960s and 1970s, owing to major, protracted conflicts in Afghanistan, Bangladesh, and Vietnam and a number of smaller, localised conflicts.
 That increased through the 1980s and 1990s with large displacements coming out of Iraq, Rwanda, and Yugoslavia.
-Since 1982, UNHCR has almost always had at least 10 million refugees under its protection.
+Since 1982, UNHCR has consistently had at least 10 million refugees under its protection.

 All of this to say: The current crisis didn’t happen overnight.